Khadija Bousselmi, née ARFAOUI

 • Mission: Development of embedded applications in C/C++.

-2011: Research Master's degree in computer science, software engineering and decision support
+2011: Master's degree in computer science, software engineering, and decision support

-• Research laboratory: RIADI-GDL, Université de la Manouba, Tunisia.
+• Research laboratory: RIADI-GDL, University of Manouba, Tunisia.

 • Institution: National School of Computer Science (ENSI), Tunisia.